Walter and Maria Schroeder donate $19.125 million to launch first-in-Canada brain and heart centre

 I came up with the idea for DBRS [a global credit rating agency that helps determine access to capital markets for governments, corporations and other borrowers in the global capital markets] while travelling to Montreal in a red VW Beetle with Maria and our sons, aged one and four, in the back seat.
 We had it all detailed by the time we got to Montreal.
 We then built DBRS up over nearly 40 years and sold it in 2015.
 That’s where the money for philanthropy comes from.

-LAST MONTH, YOU WERE INDUCTED INTO THE HORATIO ALGER ASSOCIATION OF CANADA, A CHARITABLE ORGANIZATION THAT HONOURS THE ACHIEVEMENTS OF CANADIANS WHO HAVE SUCCEEDED IN SPITE OF ADVERSITY AND WHO ENCOURAGE YOUNG PEOPLE TO PURSUE THEIR DREAMS THROUGH HIGHER EDUCATION.
+IN 2020, YOU WERE INDUCTED INTO THE HORATIO ALGER ASSOCIATION OF CANADA, WHICH HONOURS THE ACHIEVEMENTS OF CANADIANS WHO HAVE SUCCEEDED IN SPITE OF ADVERSITY AND WHO ENCOURAGE YOUNG PEOPLE TO PURSUE THEIR DREAMS THROUGH HIGHER EDUCATION.
 CONGRATULATIONS.
 WHAT DID THIS HONOUR MEAN TO YOU?

 It recognizes the philanthropy that is probably warmest in our hearts – the massive scholarship program we have underway to help Indigenous people and poor immigrants in three Winnipeg high schools.
 It’s designed to make sure the students get access to higher education so they can raise themselves out of poverty.
 We also realized that young people don’t learn if they’re hungry, so we opened a cafeteria at St. John’s High School where we provide a nutritious breakfast and lunch to 200 students, on a heavily subsidized basis or free of charge for those who can’t afford it.
 Throughout the school year, we also support 100 families with a food package for the weekend, to help feed those most in need.

-THE BREADTH AND DEPTH OF YOUR SUPPORT FOR ST. MICHAEL’S IS IMPRESSIVE.
-LAST YEAR, YOU WERE A JUROR IN ANGELS DEN – CANADA’S HOTTEST MEDICAL RESEARCH COMPETITION.
+YOU’VE BEEN A JUROR IN ST. MICHAEL’S ANGELS DEN – CANADA’S HOTTEST MEDICAL RESEARCH COMPETITION.
 WHAT WAS IT LIKE TO WEIGH IN ON THE NEXT MEDICAL BREAKTHROUGH?